 Many road runners will do trail runs as part of strength workouts.
 Getting stronger on the trails will help translate to more ability to run fast on the road.
-Trail running gives your legs a big boost by taking you over uneven surfaces and hills; you will be thankful for at the end of a race.
+Trail running gives your legs a big boost by taking you over uneven surfaces and hills; you will be thankful for it at the end of a race.
 Mo Farah, a quadruple Olympic gold medalist does 90% of his running off-road.
 Not bad for someone who only races on road or the track!

 Relax and unwind

 Since the trails are full of hills and uneven surfaces we’re going to run slower than normal.
 This can be a good thing.
 Often times runners are too set on running at certain paces and hitting time goals.
 When you hit the trail there’s no need to aim for that time goal, the hills are going to slow you down and that’s good.
 Spending some time on the trail will allow you to focus on other things such as any areas of your technique that you’re trying to fix.
 If you’re coming back from an injury or noticed a little niggle popping up it might help to trail run.
 The decreased shock absorption required to run here will reduce the stress placed through your body.
 For this reason, many elite runners will do their easy runs on the trails.

 Trail running is a very effective way to boost fitness, improve strength, and unwind.
 Therefore, it’s highly recommended that all runners experiment with trail running.
 Luckily Brisbane has a very large number of trails to explore.
 Get out there today and reap the rewards.
 If you have any more questions, would like a running plan, or are injured and need help from a physiotherapist don’t hesitate to contact us.
 Call 07 3352 5116 or book online now.